Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server-jobs.md

 }
 ```

-The code above should be almost identical to you old non-jobified code.
+The code above should be almost identical to your old non-jobified code.

-With the `ServerUpdateConnectionsJob` completed lets look at how to implement the `ServerUpdateJob` using `IParallelFor`.
+With the `ServerUpdateConnectionsJob` done, lets look at how to implement the `ServerUpdateJob` using `IJobParallelFor`.

 ```c#
 struct ServerUpdateJob : IJobParallelFor